 The architect fee is not added to the construction cost.
 It replaces the cost of undefined scope, mid-build changes, and assumption gaps that appear in contractor-led builds.
 The question is not "is the fee worth it?"
 It is "what does skipping it actually cost?"

 2,000 sqft home in Thiruvananthapuram.
 Premium finish.
-Load-bearing red brick with M-Sand.
+Red brick walls, M-Sand mortar, SAIL Fe-500 steel.
 Same plot, same requirements.
 Two different approaches.

 The contractor quotes ₹3,500/sqft for a 2,000 sqft home: ₹70 lakhs.
 Premium finish.
 Construction can start in two weeks.